MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/5-logging-exercise.md

-In this exercise, we look at exercises for logging and Log Analytics.
+In this exercise, we look at exercises for viewing the logs of your sample application.

 ## Streaming logs exercise